-The language has evolved over time.
 The influence of various languages from around the world is evident from its increasing vocabulary.
 The main impact has been from English, Arabic, Persian, Dravidian languages, Turkish, and Portuguese.
 This has been because of close historical links between India and countries where the other languages are spoken.
 Many loanwords that have become part of daily discourse have come from other languages.
 For instance, pencil, school, bottle, fees, sentry from English, chabi, ananas, balti, padre from Portuguese, and sabzi, duniya, waqt, shahar, deewaar,bulbul, durbin, hakikat, koshish from Persian, Turkish, and Arabic. .

 Early evidence of written Hindi comes in the Brahmi script in 4th century AD.
 However, the Devanagari script for the present-day Hindi was seen for the first time in the 11th century and continues to this day.
 It’s a phonetic script with 47 characters, 33 consonants, and 14 vowels.
 There are no uppercase or lowercase characters in the script.
-The pronunciation of the words is done as it is written, hence there is no ambiguity in its spelling unlike in most other languages. .
+The pronunciation of the words is done as it is written, hence there is no ambiguity in its spelling unlike in most other languages.